VeiaG/payload-docs-reorder/README.md

 ```

-Script to setup for collections that had documents before installing the plugin isn't needed anymore.
-The plugin will automatically initialize the `docOrder` field in documents of collections that have the plugin enabled with `initializeDocOrder: true` .
+## Setup for collections that had documents before installing the plugin

+The plugin uses the `onInit` function to initialize the `docOrder` field.
+However, it is not recommended to use this in development mode.
+It will trigger the `afterChange` hook, which in my case attempts to call `revalidateTag` and results in an error when building the admin panel: "Route /admin/[[...segments]] used 'revalidatePath' during render which is unsupported."

+Runing `next start` in production mode will not trigger the error, because pages are prerendered and the `revalidateTag` function is not called.

+## Issues

+If you have any issues, please open an issue on this repository.